 Here’s a final look at the pyramids:

-The Rod of Asclepius is an ancient symbol associated with medicine, consisting of a serpent coiled clockwise around a rod.
+This snake hints at the Rod of Asclepius.
+As an ancient symbol of medicine, it consisted of a serpent coiled clockwise around a rod.
 Asclepius was the god of healing.
 His followers were some of the first priests who were also formally trained as physicians in the medical arts.
-They were also some of the most prized philosophers and mathematicians of their day and were often the teachers to the pharaohs.
+They were also some of the most prized astronomers of their day and often instructed the pharaohs in the movement of the stars.

-With this in mind, you may hear the similarity between the words Thoth and throat.
+Is there anything in the human body that resembles this design?
 The upper neck, where the hyoid bone is located, is where deep change can be realised.
 Looking energetically at the throat chakra is like looking into a deep well.
 These energies are unlike the other energy centres—they can inspire great change.

 So the hyoid bone acts like a HORN.
 Unlike other cartilage, the “herald bone” is separated by muscles and ligaments and appears to “float” in the neck.
 In reality, it is anchored by muscles from the anterior, posterior and inferior directions and aids in tongue movement and swallowing.
 The name hyoid is derived from Greek hyoeides, meaning “shaped like the letter upsilon.”